Ideas are meant to be shared.

 Yours, mine, & ours.

-Ordinary Tipping Point
+A Tipping Point

 Arriving before daybreak to immerse myself in the Austin phenomenon that is SXSW, I joined a rising tide of die-hard live music fans.
 On this morning, everything changed in an instant and it had nothing to do with the performance.